siddhant-gavai/first-repo/README.md

 # first-repo
-"This is my first repository, created to learn Git and GitHub."
+"This is my first repository, created to learn Git and GitHub !."